Environmental Easement Checklist

 PLEASE READ THE FOLLOWING CAREFULLY

-Statement of Accuracy and Signatures
+Statement of Certification and Signatures

 I have reviewed the information being submitted in relation to this Environmental Easement and this information, to the best of my knowledge and belief, is accurate and correct.
 I further acknowledge that the failure to provide the Department with valid and enforceable Environmental Easement on the property may be grounds for the Department to revoke any Certificate of Completion for the site.

-1) By Remedial Party's attorney:
+1) By Remedial Party:

 Date: ______________ Signature: ______________________________

-2) By Remedial Party:
+2) By Remedial Party's Attorney:

 Date: _____________ Signature: ______________________________